Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Experiment

 The transmission and reflection measurements were performed using the same experimental setup, but with two different resonators.
 Different resonators were used in the two cases to establish wide resonances of comparable size, which then provided similarly sized large $D_t$ and $D_f$ values for transmission and reflection, which are shown in Figs.\,\ref{mainresults} and \ref{SParam_ReflecTime}, respectively.
 The transmission resonance is situated at 0.684 GHz and has a 3-dB frequency bandwidth of about 117 MHz.
 The reflection resonance is centered at 1.19 GHz with a 3-dB bandwidth of 82 MHz.

-The resonator used in the transmission case was a microwave ring resonator \cite{Walt2013,Chen2022} consisting of 4 coaxial cables and 2 identical Narda (model 4745-69) step attenuators, as shown in Fig.\,\ref{Transmission SParam and Time Delays}(a).
+The resonator used in the transmission case was a dispersive microwave ring resonator \cite{Walt2013,Chen2022} consisting of 4 coaxial cables and 2 identical Narda (model 4745-69) step attenuators, as shown in the lower left of Fig.\,\ref{Transmission SParam and Time Delays}(a).
+These attenuators create additional loss and dissipation in order to widen the resonant modes of the system.
 Two of the cables are each 15.24 cm-long and are attached to either side of a step attenuator set at 5 dB.
 The other two cables are each 7.62 cm-long and are attached to either side of the other step attenuator set at 9 dB.
 The ring is completed with two `tee` junctions, creating a 2-port network.
+This resonator is reciprocal, allowing us to say $\tau_{12}=\tau_{21}$, hence we only refer to one transmission coefficient (T) when describing the system.
+The symmetry in this system does not play a pivotal role in the theory or results we present.
+The simple experimental design was chosen to allow for clear interpretation of the results.
+See Refs.\,\cite{Muga21,Bender98} for how symmetry can play a role in non-Hermitian scattering systems

-The ring resonator used for the reflection case is depicted in Fig.\,\ref{SParam_ReflecTime}(a).
+The ring resonator used for the reflection case is depicted on the lower right of Fig.\,\ref{Transmission SParam and Time Delays}(b).
 It is composed of a 1-2 GHz Pasternack model PE83CR003 microwave circulator that is connected through a `tee` junction to two identical 12.7 cm-long coaxial cables forming a ring with a Narda (model 4745-69) attenuator set to 1 dB connected with a `tee` junction on the other side.
 The opposing port on the attenuator was connected to a short circuit to encourage the wave to make a round trip through the attenuator before returning to the ring.
 One port of the circulator is the input, while the output was connected to a male-to-male adapter that was directly connected to the oscilloscope.
+All of the elements in this resonator are lossy and add dissipation to the system.